storj/docs/code/Gerrit.md

 Which is conveniently exactly what the `main`branch will look like after the new change is submitted.

-One of the things this gives us is the ability to review commit messages in Gerrit, which is important since we have some [important things to keep in mind](./Git.md) regarding commit messages, and it is easy to make a mistake when merging a Github pull request.
+One of the things this gives us is the ability to review commit messages in Gerrit, which is important since we have some [things to keep in mind](./Git.md) regarding commit messages, and it is easy to make a mistake when merging a Github pull request.

 Another advantage of this is it means that you can track multiple reviews on the same branch using Gerrit, which is not possible in Github.

-In Github, if you want to make to get concurrent reviews on two changes, A and B, where B is dependent on A, then you will need to make two branches:
+In Github, if you want to get concurrent reviews on two changes, A and B, where B is dependent on A, then you will need to make two branches:

 `branch-a`